taherahmadi/WCS/communication_node/README.md

-firts you need to create system compatable message from your own message files in the msg directory there are several .msg files Data_sample.msg is an example. each Data_*.msg file has four fields . header,source and destenation are always the same for all files. the fourth field is data and can have different types based on your own message files or common ROS messages like odometry or occupancygric or laserscan . for every messeage type you want to use you have to create one Data_*.msg file.
+firts you need to create system compatable message from your own message files in the msg directory there are several .msg files Data_sample.msg is an example. each Data_*.msg file has four fields . header,source and destenation are always the same for all files. the fourth field is data and can have different types based on your own message files or common ROS messages like odometry or occupancygrid or laserscan . for every messeage type you want to use you have to create one Data_*.msg file.

 next you have to add all Data_*.msg that you want to add_message_files in the CMakeLists.txt of this package